gaterunner341/gaterunner341.github.io/index.md

 title:  PhillipKittelson.com
 ---
 ## PAGE UNDER CONSTRUCTION
-Welcome to **PhillipKittelson.com**, a blog from a security professional named Phillip Kittelson.
+Welcome to **PhillipKittelson.com**, a blog from a security professional.
 To learn more about Phillip, click [here](./about-Phillip.md).